RosesHaveThorns/FW_RedBot/README.md

 # FW_RedBot
 A Discord Bot for the Flairwars Red Discord Server.

-A rewrite of all scripts to convert to the discord.py cogs system is in progress.
+A rewrite of all scripts to convert to the discord.py cogs system was completed on 31/08/19.
+For the old version, see the deprecated folder.

 ## Setup Info
 #### API Credentials